aeroelectrolight/OpenFFBYoke/README.md

 # OpenFFBYoke

+## this project is work in progress !!!!!

 A Yoke joystick open source firmware with force feedback on arduino leonardo for flight simulation or other...

 #### Firmware OpenFFBYoke to Arduino Leonardo